Gout is one of the oldest diseases in the medical literature and since ancient times, many

 Chanca piedra, flushes the kidneys, urinary tract and liver.

 Breaks and flush out (crystallized uric acid) kidney stones.

 It is also a strong antioxidant and reduces the activity of xanthine

 oxidase [XO], the enzyme responsible for the production of uric acid.

 Pine bark, against pain; the constituent pycnogenol, may also help to

-A very effective combination of tropical herbs or tinctures is Banaba, Curcumin, Acai and Pine bark.
+A very effective combination of tropical herbs is Banaba, Curcumin, Acai and Pine bark.

 However since the majority (over 90%) of people with gout, don't excrete enough uric acid in the urine, it makes

-sense to use Chanca piedra to help getting rid of this from the kidneys and liver.
+sense to also use Chanca piedra to help getting rid of this from the kidneys and liver.